geerteltink/dockerfiles/readme.md

-# docker-stack
+# dckr-stack

 *nginx, php, mysql, redis, mailhog, livereload*

-A collection of customized containers for a docker web development stack.
+A collection of customized containers for a Docker web development stack.
 Where possible the containers are build on top of [Alpine Linux](http://alpinelinux.org/) for a small footprint.

 ## Usage